 If you’re sticking with the same electricity retailer, your contract will typically carry over to your new premise, though you may also be offered a new, perhaps better, deal.
-If you live in Qld, NSW or Vic, check whether you’re moving to another distribution network.
+If you live in Queensland, New South Wales or Victoria, check whether you’re moving to another distribution network.
 If you are, then your current electricity contract cannot be carried over with you when you move.

 When you move house, the electricity distributor may charge you a connection and/or disconnection fee ranging between $10 and $100.
 As this is a distribution charge, the size of the fee will depend on location, not your choice of electricity retailer.
 There are usually no fees if the house is already connected and you just need to transfer your account.

 Also keep in mind that if you have an existing electricity plan and you switch to another retailer, you may incur an early exit fee.
 Fortunately, most electricity plans these days don’t include exit fees.